Use advanced features like plugins, skills, and sub-agents.

 Workspace setup

-Drop everything Claude might need into your project folder
+Drop everything the agent might need into your project folder

 your-project/